 Are you Meant for Something Extraordinary?

 Ready to make some waves?
 Are you a self starter, able to work both independently and as a team?
-Live on O`ahu, or already have a place to stay and transportation?
+Live on O`ahu, or have both a place to stay and transportation?
 The Wild Dolphin Foundation's boat and land-based volunteer opportunities are

 open to a wide variety of participants who feel conservation and environmental